Highly Specialist Practitioner- Psychotherapist

 Job responsibilities

-3. Provide consultation to Foster Carers and residential home support staff, while maintaining close links with the Fostering Teams within Social Care.
+Provide Consultation to Foster Carers and residential home support staff, whilst maintaining close links with the Fostering Teams within Social Care.

-4. Deliver the Emotional World of the Child training, a training package written by Child Psychotherapists, to all newly approved Foster Carers and residential home support staff.
+Deliver the Emotional World of the Child training, a training package written by Child Psychotherapists, to all newly approved Foster Carers and residential home support staff.
+The course is a four module, 8-hour training package that covers: child development research and the impact of trauma and ACEs, the impact of entry into care from the child’s perspective, emotional safety & containment, rupture & repair, and how carers can support children to heal from trauma.

-5. Contribute to clinical leadership within the team while undertaking clinical responsibility for a caseload involving complex needs, adhering to risk management and care planning processes in line with Trust Policy.
+Contribute to clinical leadership within the team alongside undertaking clinical responsibility for a caseload involving complex needs, adhering to risk management and care planning processes in line with Trust Policy and liaising with Trust and multi-agency partners across Gloucestershire as required.
+There will be a focus on multi-disciplinary assessment, formulation and risk management using a trauma informed approach to provide a holistic picture of the child’s needs.

-6. Demonstrate highly specialist skills and competency regarding complex clinical decision making, assessment, clinical formulation, and the management of clinical needs, including clinical risk.
+Demonstrate highly specialist skills and competency regarding complex clinical decision making, assessment, clinical formulation and the management of clinical needs, including clinical risk.

-8. Provide high quality and specialist clinical reasoning as well as specific consultation, training, and advice to professionals working within a range of children's services within Gloucestershire.
+Provide high quality and specialist clinical reasoning as well as specific consultation, training and advice to professionals working within a range of children’s services within Gloucestershire on a routine basis.
+Provision will be in accordance to the application of a range of profession specific models of clinical practice.

-10. Demonstrate commitment to working effectively with team colleagues to develop a strong multidisciplinary ethos and focus on delivering high quality clinical services.
+Demonstrate commitment to working effectively with team colleagues to develop a strong multidisciplinary ethos and focus to delivering high quality clinical services.

-11. Provide high quality and specialist written clinical/professional reports and other means of effective communication as part of routine clinical responsibilities.
+Provide high quality and specialist written clinical/professional reports and other means of effective communication as part of routine clinical responsibilities.
+This includes communicating highly complex clinical information within multi-agency settings and involves making difficult ethical and clinical judgements.

-12. Ensure sound knowledge and adherence to the CYPS Operational Policy.
+Ensure sound knowledge and adherence of the CYPS Operational Policy.

-13. Implement and evaluate routine outcome measures as part of CAMHS Care Coordinator responsibilities.
+Implement and evaluate routine outcome measures (i.e. ROMS/HEF) as part of CAMHS Care Coordinator responsibilities.

-15. Teach a range of CYPS qualified and unqualified staff on a routine basis to facilitate the development and consolidation of core skills and competencies within the workforce.
+Teaching to a range of CYPS qualified and unqualified staff on a routine basis (including placements for students/profession specific trainees) to facilitate the development and consolidation of core skills and competencies within the workforce.

-16. Be accessible to deliver specialist consultation and supervision to CAMHS staff regarding cases with urgent high-risk needs or other complex, vulnerability, or poor engagement needs.
+Be accessible to deliver specialist consultation and supervision to CAMHS staff regarding cases where there are either urgent high risk needs or other complex, vulnerability or poor engagement needs.
+This will include providing high quality and specialist profession based clinical reasoning, knowledge, skills and competencies regarding a range of CAMHS therapeutic interventions.

-17. Ensure high quality, accurate, and contemporaneous clinical record keeping is maintained in line with current Trust policies.
+Ensure high quality, accurate and contemporaneous clinical record keeping is maintained in line with current Trust policies.

 Person Specification